nkc98/U6614_final_project/notes.md

 We could widen the study period to 2009-2013 and 2014-2018, allowing us to use those two sets of survey data.
 This would require some back-end reconfiguration of the panel dataset, but not too tricky.
 Would mean that overdose death rates are period averages, rather than single-year estimates.

-Harold: try to find ACS1 microdata and aggregate up from smaller subdivisions.
-(From tidycensus, ACS1 data is only available for geographies of population 65,000 and above).
+Harold: try to find ACS1 microdata and aggregate up from smaller subdivisions (from the [Census Bureau website](https://www.census.gov/data/developers/data-sets/acs-1year.html), ACS1 data is only available for geographies of population 65,000 and above).
+Looks like we will need to proceed with a county-five year period panel.

 ## Sex/Race sub-samples